Humans in 4D: Reconstructing and Tracking Humans with Transformers: Experiments

 \section{Experiments}

 In this section, we evaluate our reconstruction and tracking system qualitatively and quantitatively.
 First, we show that \approachName~outperforms previous methods on standard 2D and 3D pose accuracy metrics (\Cref{sub:pose_metrics}).
 Second, we show \systemName~is a versatile tracker, achieving state-of-the-art performance (\Cref{sub:tracking}).
-Finally, we further demonstrate the robustness and accuracy of our recovered poses via superior performance on the downstream application of action recognition (\Cref{sub:action}).
+Third, we further demonstrate the robustness and accuracy of our recovered poses via superior performance on the downstream application of action recognition (\Cref{sub:action}).
+Finally, we discuss the experimental investigation when designing \approachName~and ablate a series of design choices (\Cref{sub:design}).